 It is certainly clear that our most pervasive chronic conditions share a common feature in terms of their underlying cause.
-Whether we are talking about coronary artery disease, hypertension, diabetes, depression, rheumatoid arthritis, or even Alzheimer’s disease, what current medical literature reveals is the powerful role that inflammation plays in these and other common conditions.
+Whether we are talking about hypertension, depression and rheumatoid arthritis ETC. what current medical literature reveals is the powerful role that inflammation plays in these and other common conditions.

 Ultimately, the main issue with higher levels of inflammation that manifests as damage to tissue is the fact that when inflammation has been turned on, it increases the production of damaging free radicals, a situation we call oxidative stress.
 When oxidative stress is running rampant, damage occurs to our proteins, and fat, and even our DNA.